BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 Variants

-Again, for perspective, Shopify and Squarespace’s equivalent variant limits are 100 and 250 respectively.
+Again, for perspective, Shopify and Squarespace’s equivalent variant limits are 100 and 250 respectively (Shopify is soon to increase its limit to 2,500, however).

 So if you are selling products that come in a lot of different formats, BigCommerce may be a particularly good option for you.
 See the below video for more detail on how it all works.